24 Signs You’re Living the Working Class Life in America

 Limited Healthcare Access

-A doctor’s visit can mean skipping a bill.
-That’s the reality for many in the working class.
-Without solid employer insurance or spare cash for private plans, health care becomes more about crisis management than prevention.
+Seeing a doctor can mean skipping a bill for many working class people.
+Without solid employer coverage or extra money for private plans, healthcare becomes crisis management, not prevention.

 Physical Demands of Work